AliSoftware/alisoftware.github.io/_posts/2016-05-16-pattern-matching-4.md

 ## guard case let

-Of course, `guard case let` is similar from `if case let`.
+Of course, `guard case let` is similar to `if case let`.
 You can use `guard case let` and `guard case let … where …` to ensure something matches a pattern and a condition and exit otherwise.

 ```swift
 enum NetworkResponse {